Code requires employers and unions to maintain certain essential services to the public

 immediate and serious danger to the health, safety or welfare of the

-educational programs, are maintained.
+public are maintained.
 These unions and employers are

 subject to the same rules for strike votes, picketing and